The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 How To Set Up Your Fish Tank

-Before you start, assemble everything you need to set up your tank, including:
+First, gather everything you need to set up your tank, including the following items:

 - LED light unit